Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ ISA
 ~ Air gapping - Network of devices that are separated from the internet and LANs.
 No physical or wireless connection to other networks
 ~ IPsec
+		- Method of encrypting data in transit
+		- Supports both Tunnel mode and Transport mode
+		- IPsec provides security in two ways, *Authentication* and *encryption*
+			- IPsec includes an Authentication Header (AH) to allow each of the IPsec conversations hosts to authenticate with each other before exchanging data
+			- IPsec includes Encapsulation Security Payload (ESP) to encrypt the data and provide CIA.
+~ Tunnel mode (IPsec)
+		- Encrypts the entire IP packet, including both the payload and the packet headers
+		- VPNs commonly use Tunnel mode
+		- **Benefit**: IP addressing used within the **internal network is encrypted** and not visible to anyone who intercepts the traffic
+~ Transport mode (IPsec)
+		- Only encrypts the payload and is **commonly used in private networks**, but **not with VPNs**.
 ~ VPC endpoint?
 ~ VPC - Virtual Private Cloud    (VPC Endpoint, peering, gateway transit Internet gateway) ~ SED - Self encrypting drive